Skip to Content

 The Vatican is the main highlight that you should plan to see on the second day of your 2-day Rome itinerary.

-Just as Colosseum, this is one of the most popular places in the city, and booking your tickets for the Vatican Museums in advance is a must!
+Just like the Colosseum, this is one of the most popular places in the city, and booking your tickets for the Vatican Museums in advance is a must!

 With just two days in Rome (and if you want to make the most of your time), it’s probably wise to get a tour that includes the main highlights of the Vatican.
 If you don’t mind spending the bigger part of the day at the Vatican, you can also visit everything on your own.